mritunjaysharma394/vowpal-wiki/Command-line-arguments.md

     --passes arg (=1)            Number of Training Passes -c [ --cache ]               Use a cache.
 The default is <data>.cache --cache_file arg             The location(s) of cache_file.
+    -k [ --kill_cache ]          do not reuse existing cache: create a new one always
     --compressed                 use gzip format whenever
                                  possible.
 If a cache file
                                  is being created, this